Maxwell Fry

 Fry's writings include critical and descriptive books on town planning and architecture, notably his Art in a Machine Age.
 His last book was the Autobiographical Sketches of his life from boyhood up to the time of his marriage to Jane Drew.

 Biography

 Early years

 Fry was born in Liscard, Cheshire (now Merseyside).
-He describes his father, Canadian-born Ambrose Fry, as a "business man with all sorts of irons in the fire – chemicals, electricals, old property..."; he mentions living in a terrace house converted by his father overlooking the cathedral; and his first job was working in his father's factory, the Liverpool Borax Co. in Edge Street.
+He describes his father, Canadian-born Ambrose Fry, as a "business man with all sorts of irons in the fire – chemicals, electricals, old property..."; he mentions living in a terrace house converted by his father overlooking Liverpool Cathedral; and his first job was working in his father's factory, the Liverpool Borax Co. in Edge Street.
 His mother was Lydia (Lily) Thompson.
 He had two older sisters, Muriel and Nora, and a younger brother Sydney.
 To his family and friends he was known as Maxi or Max.